mcrice123/morphic2/src/pages/book1/book-1-page-35.md

     "\n",
     '"You KNOW why--!" a voice off-screen starts to say, but Lane cuts him off.', "\n",
-    '"MAYBE THEY WANT TO TAKE YOU TO A HOSPITAL?!" shouts the dark-haired girl.
+    '"Maybe they want to take you to a HOSPITAL?!" shouts the dark-haired girl.
 She appears on the right side of the panel, her confusion and shock giving way to frustration and impatience.
 "WHEN DID YOU LAST LOOK BEHIND YOU?"', ]
-keywords: [
-    "Errie",
-    "Lane",
-    "Capri",
-    "spies",
-    "siblings",
-    "lie",
-    "trees",
-    "green",
-    "glow",
-    "vines",
-    "bushes",
-    "dirty",
-    "work",
-    "force",
-    "back",
-    "home",
-    "hospital",
-    "behind",
-    "annoyed",
-    "silhouettes",
-]

 ---